awesome-design-tokens/dtg-examples/README.md

 ### [CSS Modules + Headless UI](./headless-ui-react/)

+Most of application is built with plain JSX and styled with CSS modules.
+Design tokens are used in the form of CSS variables.
+Headless UI is used in 2 components without any additional setup.

 ### [Headless UI + Tailwind CSS](./headless-ui-tw-react/)

+Since Headless UI works great with Tailwind CSS (naturally),
+this app implementation takes the latter for a spin.
+Design tokens work via Tailwind theme, Headless UI components are used more or less the same.

 ### [Radix UI + Emotion](./radix-ui-react/)

+These two technologies are used merely for sake of brevity and demonstration.
+Emotion can be used quite differently, but since it's very much CSS like,
+design tokens are also in CSS variables format.
+Radix UI is used to build 2 components.

 ### [MUI + Base UI + MUI System](./mui-base-system/)

+Using all MUI technologies is certainly not mandatory, quite the opposite.
+Design tokens are implemented via MUI theme layer with experimental CSS variables context.
+Despite recommended approach, for demonstration `sx` property is used dominantly.
+All components are built with MUI entities.

 ### [Chakra UI](./chakra-ui-react/)

+Theming Chakra UI is a very similar dev experience to theming Tailwind CSS.
+All components are build with the framework entities.
+Design tokens work via Chakra UI theme properties with exception of a couple custom fields.

 ## 🌐 Links and References